Why Transfer Files from One Cloud to Another?

 Step 3: Click on “Transfer Now” to complete the task.

 - To select multiple folders, you only need to tick the checkboxes.

 - As long as your task starts, you could close the page and even shut down your computer because MultCloud can run the transfer task at the background.

-This paper provides four ways for you to move files between cloud services and you could choose one as you like.
+This paper provides 4 ways for you to move files between cloud services and you could choose one as you like.
 If MultCloud is your choice, it's not difficult to find it's not a desktop app but an application based on the web page.

 Currently, MultCloud supports more than 30 clouds.
-As long as you have cloud drives that MultCloud supports, you could realize migration between cloud services easily.
+As long as you have cloud drives that MultCloud supports, you could realize migration between different cloud services easily.

 Besides these two functions mentioned above, MultCloud also has “Cloud Sync” feature that can help you sync between cloud drives, so you can backup Flickr to Google Photos or sync multiple Google Drive accounts if necessary.